prp-e/chinkara-openqa-dataset/README.md

 Dolly 15k is a good choice since it is _human generated_ and it reduces the risk on hallucinations.
 Also the other advantage of this dataset is that it is _available only in English_.
 Being mono-lingual can be beneficial when the model is small and quantized.

 ## Further procedures

+For now, there is no further study, action or procedure to be done on this particular project.